All Posts

 Twenty-five years later, the trading landscape is unrecognizable.
 Commission-free trading.
 Real-time portfolio margining.
 Instant execution.
 Mobile platforms that are more powerful than institutional terminals from 2001.
 The technology that made the PDT rule necessary has been replaced by technology that makes it obsolete.

-Timeline of the pattern day trader rule from 2001 creation through the 2026 FINRA proposal to eliminate the 25000 dollar minimum
+Timeline of the pattern day trader rule from its 2001 creation to its elimination on June 4, 2026

 25 years.
 That is how long this rule shaped who could and could not day trade in the United States.

-What Is Replacing the PDT Rule: The 2026 FINRA Proposal
+What Replaced the PDT Rule: The New Intraday Margin System

-FINRA filed proposed rule change SR-FINRA-2025-017 with the SEC on December 29, 2025.
+The SEC approved FINRA rule change SR-FINRA-2025-017 on April 14, 2026.
 It does not tweak the PDT rule.
 It eliminates it entirely and replaces the whole framework with a modern intraday margin system.

 Here is what changes.